oceanprotocol-archive/predict-eth/examples/get-data-ocean-the-graph.md

 ## Get Binance ETH/USDT price feed via Ocean

 This is published as a free asset in Ocean.
-Under the hood, it queries the Binance API.
+Under the hood, it queries the uniswap-v3-subgraph.

-You can see it on Ocean Market [here](https://market.oceanprotocol.com/asset/did:op:0dac5eb4965fb2b485181671adbf3a23b0133abf71d2775eda8043e8efc92d19).
+You can see it on Ocean Market [here](https://market.oceanprotocol.com/asset/did:op:deb138bcabdc21f126bc064489cd58d16792f782d2e145f0227e4d9778650243).

 ### 0. Setup